ibriaco/SmartParking/README.md

 of documentation of React Native-PayPal libraries and components, we were forced to implement the payment through a Webview and calls to bare PayPal APIs, using POST fetch requests.
+# Stripe
+Stripe implementation in React Native is far from being cross-platform, and this is the reason why we had to follow the same approach of PayPal implementation, using a Webview to call the Stripe Checkout APIs and proceed to the payment.